SerdoSchofield/p5-Convert-TBX-UTX/README.md

 2: TBXtoUTXConverter.pl  ->  This converts TBXnny/TBX-Min to UTX version 1.11

-3: DualConverter(UTX-TBXmin).pl  ->  This is a combination of the first two converters.
+3: DualConverter_UTX_TBXmin.pm  ->  This is a combination of the first two converters.
 It takes in either TBX or UTX 1.11 files and outputs their respective counterpart (TBX->UTX, UTX->TBX)

 Usage: